 I'm sitting on the front porch at this point and from where I'm sitting I can only see the top of the cab of the truck and the raised hood.
 You'll understand why this is important to the story shortly.

-About half way down one of the ramps breaks in half, right smack dab in the center.
-Now this should have caused, at this point I’ll just call it the tractor, to go tumbling off the back of the truck right?
+About half way down one of the ramps breaks in half right smack dab in the center.
+Now this should have caused, at this point I'll just call it the tractor, to go tumbling off the back of the truck right?
 Again no.

 Now for the good part.
 When that ramp broke the front of the truck went skyward while the tail gate of the damn thing made contact with the ground.
 The moment that the said tractor was firmly on the ground the front end of the truck fell back to earth with a resounding thud and the hood came crashing down.
-Instead of the darn thing tumbling over and pinning him underneath he somehow manages to get that damn ‘tractor’ to land on all four wheels just like a cat landing on its four feet.
+Instead of the damn thing tumbling over and pinning him underneath he somehow manages to get that damn thing to land on all four wheels just like a cat landing on it's four feet.
 Needless to say it scared the crap out of me and left Buddy visibly shaken.

 After I managed to put all my nerves back where they belonged I called a friend.
 You would think her first concern would have been is Buddy OK, did it damage anything, or are you all right.
-Once more I must answer you with a resounding no. Her first response was did you get it on video.
+Once more I must answer you with a resounding no. Her major response was did you get it on video.

 Do what?
-No I didn't get it on video because the last thing I expected was for Buddy to manage to put his Dodge Ram Hemi with mega cab on its ass and its nose turned skyward.
+No I didn't get it on video because the last thing I expected was for Buddy to manage to put his Dodge Ram Hemi with mega cab on it's ass and it's nose turned skyward.
 Note to self, in future be sure to always carry a camera and have it ready to go anytime Buddy decides to do something that might result in some similar situation.
 Oh crap I'll be carrying a camera all the time.